 NB: The following list is just a taster of what this category looks like for very few fields – you will find tons of these for a lot of disciplines – please invest in one of these books for your particular field:

-- Writing for computer science by Justin Zobel – this is very essential book for the computer science folks as mentioned above.
+- Writing for computer science by Justin Zobel – this is a very essential book for the computer science folks as mentioned above.

 - Academic Writing and Referencing for Your Nursing Degree by Jane Bottomley & Steven Pryjmachuk